 Once again, if you are using our program to help you apply for a Japan Working Holiday visa, make sure to have our team review this for you before submitting it.
 Our team knows how to properly complete the application to ensure you are granted a visa.

 Do some research on Japan so you have an idea of the areas/cities you would like to visit and the activities you want to do.

-It is understandable that you will not know what your job will be until you arrive, or that you will be traveling and work various jobs.
-Be sure to define what you intend to do for work.
+It is understandable that you may not know what your job will be until you arrive, or that you may be traveling and working various jobs, instead define what youintend to do for work.

-After you have completed the application, resume, and itinerary forms, written your motivational letter and have a doctors note, you must go in person to your nearest consulate or embassy to submit your application.
+After you have completed the application and gathered all of your supportive documents, you will make an appointment to go in person to your nearest consulate or embassy to submit your application.
 Bring your passport and another piece of government-issued personal identification when you submit your application.

 Staff at the embassy/consulate you will give you a receipt and collection date.
 Do not lose this receipt, you will need this to pick up your passport.